-The property transfer tax is levied on the onerous transfer of immovable property.
-The tax is payable by the acquirer, whether individual or company, resident or non-resident.
+Property transfer tax is levied on the onerous transfer of immovable property.
+The tax is payable by the acquirer, whether an individual or a company, a resident or a non-resident.
 The taxable amount corresponds to the higher of the contracted value or the tax patrimonial value.

 The tax due is assessed as described above at the following tax rates:

-- urban property for residential purposes – progressive tax rates (ranging from zero per cent to 8 per cent); and
+- urban property for residential purposes: progressive tax rates (ranging from zero to 8 per cent); and

 Local property tax (IMI) is levied annually on immovable property located within each municipality.
 The tax is payable on the taxable value by the owner of the property as of 31 December of each year, to be paid in one to three instalments, depending on the payable amount, in the following year.